-Ms. Robinson is an attorney by profession and has been in university senior leadership for most of her career.
+Dorothy K. Robinson is an attorney who has been in university senior leadership for most of her career.
 She is Senior Of Counsel with the law firm K&L Gates, which she joined in 2016.
-She was Senior Counselor to the President of Yale University from 2014 to 2015, having served as Vice President and General Counsel of Yale University from 1995 to 2014, and General Counsel of Yale University for the ten years preceding that.
-Ms. Robinson has been a member of the Board of

-Managers of Swarthmore College since 2019 and a trustee of Yale University Press London since 2015, and she has been a director of Oak Spring Garden Foundation since 2018.
-She has been a director of TIAA, FSB (and its predecessor, also a wholly owned subsidiary of TIAA) since 2015.
+She was Senior Counselor to the President of Yale University in 2015, having served as Vice President and General Counsel of Yale University from 1995 to 2014, and General Counsel of Yale University for the ten preceding years.
+Ms. Robinson has been a member of the Board of Managers of Swarthmore College since 2019 and a trustee of Yale University Press London since 2015, and she has been a director of Oak Spring Garden Foundation since 2018.
+She has served as a member of the board of directors of TIAA, FSB (and its predecessor, also a wholly owned subsidiary of TIAA) since 2015.
 She earned a B.A in economics from Swarthmore College and a J.D. from the University of California-Berkeley School of Law.
 Ms. Robinson provides extensive experience in the areas of law and non-profit organization governance.